 Create a Facebook Event

 In order to keep everything organized, we created a secret Facebook event with all the attendees.
 This made communicating so much easier.
-I posted everything on the event page– ideas, cost of the hotel, parking information, weekend itinerary, etc.
+I posted everything on the event page– ideas, cost of the hotel room, parking information, weekend itinerary, etc.

 The other ladies attending the party volunteered to pitch in monetarily since I was organizing everything, buying food and drinks, buying decorations, making decorations, setting everything up, etc. So I saved my receipts, totaled everything, divided by 10, and let everyone know how much they owed.
 I did everything because I didn’t want people having to cram it into their cars.
 And to be honest, I wanted to be able to take photos before it was completely dark outside (everyone arrived when it was dark).
 But people can always pitch in by bringing food, drinks, tableware, etc. Since most people attending a bachelorette party are the closest to the bride, I don’t think it should be an issue with them wanting to contribute to the party.